 Each trades academy will be able to outline the attendance arrangements for each participating student.
 These arrangements will specify when the student must attend the school, the tertiary organisation and/or the work experience component of the programme.

-If for any reason a student aged under 16 cannot continue with the programme, they must return to their school full-time.
+If for any reason a student aged under 16 can't continue with the programme, they must return to their school full time.

 Exclusions, expulsions and discipline

 Existing provisions relating to schools continue to apply as the student is still enrolled at school.

 A Tertiary provider can withdraw a student from the programme at any time following their normal processes.
 This must occur in consultation with the school which will apply its own processes to determine whether or not the student can return to school.

 These arrangements will be negotiated with each provider and set out by the trades academy in their memorandum of understanding with participating schools and organisations.

 The funding model for trades academies is based on a per-learner rate that is provided to schools and tertiary education providers on the basis of the proportion of the programme the learner spends in each.

 - provide schools and tertiary education providers with the flexibility required to deliver innovative secondary-tertiary programmes

 - provide for a fees free education, however students don't qualify for student loans, allowances or course-related costs

 - minimise double-funding — providers are funded for the provision they deliver